 Today, the U.S. Court of Appeals for the Tenth Circuit issued a published opinion affirming a coal miner’s award of federal black lung benefits.

 In Energy West Mining Co. v.
-The Estate of Morris E. Blackburn, No. 16-9533, 2017 WL 2233742 (slip opinion available here), the Court held on multiple issues that regularly arise in black lung benefits litigation.
+The Estate of Morris E. Blackburn, 857 F.3d 817 (10th Cir.
+2017) (slip opinion available here), the Court held on multiple issues that regularly arise in black lung benefits litigation.
 This precedential decision is favorable for coal miners and their families and is most notable for holding that the U.S. Department of Labor has recognized that coal-mine dust and cigarette smoke are additive in causing lung diseases.
 The Tenth Circuit also agreed with the Benefits Review Board that the first ALJ decision was insufficiently explained and found any error having to do with the ALJ’s application of the “rule out” standard in this fifteen-year presumption case to be harmless.

 (Disclosure: I represented Mr. Blackburn—and after he died, his widow—before the Tenth Circuit.)

 Morris Blackburn was a Utah coal miner who became disabled due to emphysema following 23 years in underground coal mines doing dusty work as a beltman.
 He was also a cigarette smoker for 50 years.

 Mr. Blackburn filed a claim for federal black lung benefits in November 2009.
 After it was awarded in January 2011 by the U.S. Department of Labor’s District Director’s office, Energy West Mining sought review by an administrative law judge (“ALJ”).